ShivendraNirupam/Phonebook_applicaion/README.md

-#Phone_Book
-##Overview
-This project is a Contact Management System that allows users to store, search, delete, and display contact information, as well as simulate sending emails to contacts.
-The system supports contacts from various countries with validation for phone numbers and email addresses.

-##Features
-Add Contacts: Store contact details including name, phone number, country code, and email.

-Search Contacts: Find contacts by name and display their details.

-Delete Contacts: Remove contacts from the system.

-Display All Contacts: View all stored contacts in an organized manner.

-Send Email: Simulate sending an email to a contact.

-Data Persistence: Contacts are saved to and loaded from a file (Contacts.txt).

-##Requirements
-C++ compiler (supporting C++11 or later)

-Standard Library headers (<bits/stdc++.h>, <fstream>, <regex>, etc.)

-#Usage
-Compile the Program:

-bash
-Copy
-g++ main.cpp -o contact_manager
-Run the Program:

-bash
-Copy
-./contact_manager
-Menu Options:

-1. Add Contact: Enter the contact's name, email, phone number, and country code.
-The system validates the input and ensures uniqueness.

-2. Search Contact: Enter a name to search for the contact's details.

-3. Delete Contact: Enter a name to delete the contact.

-4. Display All Contacts: View all stored contacts.

-5. Send Email: Enter a contact's name and compose a message to simulate sending an email.

-6. Exit: Close the application.

-##File Structure
-main.cpp: Entry point of the program, initializes the interface.

-interface.cpp: Handles user interactions and menu navigation.

-backend.cpp: Implements core functionalities like adding, searching, deleting contacts, and file operations.

-##Data Storage
-Contacts are stored in Contacts.txt with the following format:

-Copy
-CountryName CountryCode UserName PhoneNumber Email Validation Rules
-Phone Numbers: Validated based on country-specific digit lengths.

-Emails: Validated using a regex pattern to ensure correct format.

-Unique Names: Ensures no duplicate contact names are allowed.

-Supported Countries
-The system supports phone numbers from various countries, including:

-United States, Canada, India, United Kingdom, Australia, China, Japan, Germany, France, Italy, Brazil, Russia, and more.

-##Example Usage
-Add a contact:

-Copy
-Name: John Doe
-Email: john@example.com
-Phone Number: 1234567890
-Country Code: 1 (for United States)
-Search for "John Doe" to view details.

-Send an email to "John Doe" with a custom message.

-##Notes
-The email sending feature is simulated and does not actually send emails.

-The program handles invalid inputs gracefully and prompts the user to re-enter data if necessary.

-##License
-This project is open-source and available for free use.
-Modify and distribute as needed.
+# Contact Management System

+A C++ application to manage contacts with phone/email validation and file storage.

+---

+## Features

+### Core Functions
+- **Add Contacts**: Store name, phone number, country code, and email.
+- **Search Contacts**: Find contacts by name.
+- **Delete Contacts**: Remove entries permanently.
+- **Display All Contacts**: View all saved contacts.
+- **Send Email (Simulated)**: Pretend to email a contact.

+### Validation
+- ✅ Phone numbers: Country-specific digit checks.
+- ✅ Emails: Regex format validation.
+- ✅ Unique names: No duplicates allowed.

+---

+## How to Use

+### Compile and Run
+- Go to the phonebook directory.
+- Type the following command in the terminal.
+- g++ main.cpp interface.cpp backend.cpp -o {write your output file name replacing the bracket}.
+- then run it using main.exe or ./main.exe

+---

+### File structure
+.
+├── main.cpp          # Program entry point
+├── interface.cpp     # User menus and input
+├── backend.cpp       # Core logic and file handling
+└── Contacts.txt      # Auto-generated contact database

+---

+### Data Storage
+CountryName CountryCode UserName PhoneNumber Email

+---

+## Notes
+-- The email is simulated and not really send the email.